Maraveh Tappeh County

 Maraveh Tappeh County (شهرستان مراوه تپه) is in Golestan province, Iran.
 Its capital is the city of Maraveh Tappeh.

 History

-After the 2006 National Census, Maraveh Tappeh District was separated from Kalaleh County in the establishment of Maraveh Tappeh County, which was divided into two districts of two rural districts each, with Maraveh Tappeh as its capital and only city at the time.
-After the 2016 census, the village of Golidagh was elevated to the status of a city.
+In 2007, Maraveh Tappeh District was separated from Kalaleh County in the establishment of Maraveh Tappeh County, which was divided into two districts of two rural districts each, with Maraveh Tappeh as its capital and only city at the time.
+The village of Golidagh was converted to a city in 2011.

 Demographics

 Population

-At the time of the 2011 census, the county's population was 55,821 people in 12,815 households.
+At the time of the 2011 National Census, the county's population was 55,821 people in 12,815 households.
 The 2016 census measured the population of the county as 60,953 in 16,211 households.

 Administrative divisions

 Maraveh Tappeh County's population history and administrative structure over two consecutive censuses are shown in the following table.